jucian0/posts/pub-sub-pattern.md

 > BMW email: We are BMW, and we are very happy that you are interested in our new position, thanks for applying, and we will contact you soon.

-So, in the end of the process, every company sended a message to employees subscribed in their opportunity, saying the about the end of the process.
+So, at the end of the process, every company sent a message to employees subscribed in their opportunity, saying about the end of the process.

 ### Applying the analogy